 This seal is not designed for operation at temperatures above 160°F (71°C).
 Do not use at higher operating temperatures.

-Lay the seal plate (10) on a flat surface with the impeller side facing up.
+Lay the seal plate (13) on a flat surface with the impeller side facing up.
+If the wear ring (15) was removed, press the replacement ring into the seal plate until it seats squarely against the bore shoulder.